Feb 21, 2020

 Temporary work is different from a part-time job.
 A temporary employee can work full time, but there is the intention of a limited period of employment.
 Conversely, part-time employees have limited hours but may not necessarily enter the role with the intention of leaving after a few weeks or months.

 Not all temporary employees can receive workers’ compensation benefits, and their entitlement may be contingent on the nature of their role.
 Many temporary roles are subject to a contract and are managed by an outside company, such as a staffing agency.
 The staffing agency may cover the people they employ.
 Sometimes, a temporary worker may be considered as an independent contractor rather than a full employee.
 In these cases, the temporary employee would not be entitled to workers’ compensation benefits.
 However, many other temporary employees are.

 Seasonal workers, for example, can often recover workers’ compensation benefits.
 Although it is expected that they will not be working in that role past the holidays, for example, they are a full employee during the period of time that they are employed in that role.
 As an employee, seasonal workers are entitled to full benefits.

-The attorneys of The Law Offices of Nathaniel F. Hansford, LLC represent people who have sustained work injuries and require workers’ compensation benefits.
+The attorneys of Hansford McDaniel LLC represent people who have sustained work injuries and require workers’ compensation benefits.
 If your employer has wrongfully denied your benefits and you need help with your claim, contact us today.